Saturday, March 31, 2012

 Fortunately, calmer heads prevailed and we did not embarrass the poor woman.

-I did give the trophy to the AP and the last time I saw it, it was in their office near the end of the 70s.
+I did give the trophy to the AP and the last time I saw it, it was on a shelf in their office mid 90s.
 That was almost the end of the story.

 But there was one more chapter.
 One night a feature photo came across the desk showing the sun shining behind some haze over a body of water in Anchorage.
 I could not resist and wrote, "The sun looks like a fuzzy lemon as it shines through haze over Westchester Lagoon Tuesday."
 I didn't think that was so bad and it did get fuzzy lemon into print for the first and only time that I know of, but even better, it led to the best memo I have ever received in my life.
 It was from the chief editor of the paper and it read like this: